Michael-Ainsworth/Teleoperated-Robotic-Arm/README.md

 - HC_12_Setup_1: Sample code for demonstrating wireless communication using the HC 12.
 This file should be run through the                      first Serial port.
 Data is sent back and forth between both Serial monitors.
 - HC_12_Setup_2: Sample code for demonstrating wireless communication using the HC 12.
 This file should be run through the                      first Serial port.
 Data is sent back and forth between both Serial monitors.
 - RF_communication: Sample code to demonstrate RF communication.
-- Helping_hand: Arduino code for controlling and connecting to the Helping Hand.
+- Helping_Hand: Arduino code for controlling and connecting to the Helping Hand.
-- Palpating_puck: Arduino code for contolling the Palpating Puck sensors.
+- Palpating_Puck: Arduino code for contolling the Palpating Puck sensors.
+- HelpingHandGUI: GIO code for the Helping Hand
 - PalpatingPuckGUI: GUI code for the Palpating Puck.
-- HelpingHandGUI: GIO code for the Helping Hand
 - UR5 Matlab Control: Folder containing all the MATLAB files required for connecting to and controlling the UR5 simulation
   - MATLAB_communication.m: Sample code for sending data from the Arduino to a MATLAB script.
   - UR5_Control: Full control of the UR5.
 Data is captured by the arm tracker on the user end, sent to the UR5 end through                      wireless communication, and the sent to a MATLAB script using the MATLAB_communication code.
 From here, the                    positional arguements are translated to the UR5 using reverse kinematics to move the physical robot.